Getting Started with Copilot Studio: The Setup No One Explains

 • Find and bookmark your nearest user group or bootcamp

-You now have a full Microsoft 365 E5 tenant, a Dataverse-backed Power Platform environment, and a 30-day Copilot Studio sandbox — all free, all set up in an afternoon.
+You now have a full Microsoft 365 developer sandbox, a Dataverse-backed Power Platform environment, and a Copilot Studio trial environment — all set up in an afternoon.

 Build something.
 Break it.
 Fix it.
 That’s the job.